 Example: Seven players × 60 chips each = 420 in play.
 Add 25% bank (~105 chips) → ~525 chips minimum.
 Round up to 650–700 so rebuys and breaking high denominations do not drain the table mid-session.

 Example: Eight players × 60 chips each = 480 in play.
 Add 25% bank (~120 chips) → ~600 chips minimum.
 Round up to 700–750 — a 500-chip set would put almost everything in starting stacks with almost nothing left for the bank.
+This pillar covers six through ten seats at a high level — for eight-handed order tables (cash + tournament), use the dedicated how many poker chips for 8 players guide.

 Cash Game vs Tournament: Different Maths